brainlife/docs/docs/tutorial/diffusion-preprocessing.md

     * Click the app card.
 1. On the 'Submit App' page, select the following:
     * For input, select the staged raw anatomical (T1w) image by clicking the drop-down menu and finding the appropriate dataset.
+    * For template, choose 'MNI152_1mm' by clicking the drop-down menu and finding the appropriate file
+    * For reorient, make sure the box is checked.
     * Select the box for 'Archive all output datasets when finished'
         * For 'Dataset Tags,' type and enter 'acpc_aligned'
     * Hit 'Submit'